Skip to content

 Crowded airspace

 The core argument for a new runway revolves around significantly increasing capacity for commercial, business and freight flights.
-Spare capacity would also support resilience at an airport where any incident leads to significant delay.

-More flights would also increase economic benefits for the UK and opportunities for job creation, unlocking new markets abroad, something particularly important as the UK prepares to leave the EU.
-This all comes at some cost, however.
+More flights would also increase economic benefits for the UK and opportunities for job creation, unlocking new markets abroad, something particularly important post-Brexit.

 The environment

-International aviation is not currently included in the UK’s carbon budgets but are part of the long-term net-zero carbon emissions targets.
-The contribution of aviation to UK emissions sits at approximately 6%, but they've more than doubled since 1990, while overall emissions have fallen by 40%.
+The contribution of aviation to UK emissions sits at approximately 7%, but they've more than doubled since 1990, while overall emissions have fallen by 42%.

 While Heathrow is planning to create carbon sinks around the airport, only 40% of journeys to Heathrow are made by public transport.
 This has raised local concerns about the impact of road and noise pollution on local communities.

-The Committee on Climate Change has recommended that aviation emissions remain at levels equivalent to 2005 in the future.
 With only moderate fuel efficiency improvements likely in the medium term, expansion at Heathrow might stunt growth at other airports as a consequence.

 Are there alternatives?